Managing CO2 under global and country-specific net-zero emissions targets in Europe: Results

 From a temporal perspective, our results show that both the Sabatier and the methanolisation processes exhibit a seasonal trend, whereas the Fischer-Tropsch process remains almost constant in the two modelled scenarios.
 The reason for this is that Fischer-Tropsch has high investment cost.
 Once the model selects it, the process typically operates at full capacity to recover costs.
-On the other hand, both Sabatier and methanolisation have lower investment costs that can operate flexibly, usually during periods of low electricity prices.
+On the other hand, due to lower investment costs, both Sabatier and methanolisation operate (more) flexibly, usually during periods of low electricity prices.
+Flexible operation of those technologies could be technically attained as described in the literature \cite{BROWN20232414, MOIOLI2024131}.
+Furthermore, although flexible, operating these two processes does not require very frequent ramping as that observed for H$_2$ electrolysis (Figures \ref{supplemental:figure_temporal_co2_conversion_sequestration} and \ref{supplemental:figure_temporal_h2_production}).
 Thanks to affordable electricity in the summer, which is essential for powering DAC to capture and provide the necessary CO$_2$ for all the conversion processes, as well as for powering the methanolisation process itself, the production of synthetic methane gas and methanol naturally increases during that season and decreases during the winter.
 Sequestering CO$_2$ underground also exhibits a seasonal trend in both scenarios, but it is opposite to the first two conversion processes mentioned earlier, with the model using this method more to deal with CO$_2$ during winter and less during summer.
 This is because CO$_2$ is needed to manufacture synthetic products during the summer, which reduces the amount of CO$_2$ sequestered underground in this period.
-See Figure \ref{supplemental:figure_temporal_co2_conversion_sequestration}.

-When investigating the sensitivity to different CO$_2$ emissions targets (1990 levels), methanolisation is constantly used in both scenarios since it is the only option to supply the exogenous methanol demand.
-Sequestering captured CO$_2$ underground in saline aquifers and hydrocarbon reservoirs starts at 40\% and 45\% of the CO$_2$ emissions limits in global and local scenarios, respectively.
-This allows for sequestering emissions from various industry processes, as well as enabling negative emissions.
-Fischer-Tropsch, which is adopted at a more stringent target (20\% CO$_2$ emissions limit in both scenarios), deals with the remaining captured CO$_2$ by converting it into synthetic oil.
-See Figure \ref{supplemental:figure_co2_conversion_sequestration_sensitivity_analysis}.